georgejudah/E-Education-homepage-Website/README.md

 # E-Education-homepage-Website
-Home page for E-education website, Partially designed and partially responsive
+Landing page for E-education website,using HTML and CSS fully Responsive